Ganymede-Bio/website-docusaurus/docs/nodes/App/Coda_Write.md

 ### Notes
-Prior to usage, Coda must be configured to permit Ganymede access.
-This requires configuring Ganymede with the following IDs from Coda:
+Prior to usage, the following secrets must be configured in your Ganymede environment:
-Coda API Key
+- **coda_api_key**: Coda API Key

-Please reach out to Ganymede for configuration assistance.
+Secrets can be configured by clicking on the gear icon in the upper-right hand of the Ganymede application, then selecting Settings and navigating to the Settings tab.
+If you need assistance, please don't hesitate to reach out to Ganymede.
 ## User-Defined Python
 Example demonstrating submission of user-defined SQL query into Coda